-a The public don't like helicopter noise.
+The public don't like helicopter noise.
 Several aerodromes and landing sites are under threat of closure due to this, so it is vital to be a good neighbour.
-Know the noise pattern for your helicopter; most comes from the tail rotor.
-Often a turn of 90° can direct the noise away from a neighbour.
+Know the noise pattern for you helicopter; most comes from the tail rotor.
+Often a turn of 90 degrees can direct the noise away from a neighbour.
 Avoid 'blade slap' on descent by slowing down early with no sudden manoeuvres.

-b Adhere to noise abatement procedures and do NOT fly over noise or other sensitive areas.
+Adhere to noise abatement procedures and do NOT fly over noise or other sensitive areas.
 These are detailed in the UK AIP or other Flight Guides or may be established on a local basis.

-c When en-route, fly at a height/power setting which will minimise noise nuisance, as well as complying with Rule 5, 'Low Flying' (see para 3.5h).
+When en-route, fly at a height/power setting which will minimise noise nuisance, as well as complying with Rule 5, 'Low Flying'.